gaaiatinc/json-xformer/README.md

   function customFormatterExample(sourceLocale, targetLocale, sourcePtr, targetPtr, sourceElement) {...}
 ```

-The custom formatter will be invoked by the json-xformer as dictated by the transofrmation descriptors on the source element, and the value returned by the custom formatter will be assigned to the target object.
+The custom formatter will be invoked by the json-xformer as dictated by the transformation descriptors on the source element, and the value returned by the custom formatter will be assigned to the target object.

 ### Map Json To Json